rahelFM/Transcription-Lesotho/README.md

 wav2vec_cer = cer(ground_truth_transcriptions, wav2vec_preds)
 wav2vec_wer = wer(ground_truth_transcriptions, wav2vec_preds)

+-Word Error Rate (WER)
+WER measures the difference between the ground truth and the predicted transcription at the word level.
+A lower WER indicates better performance.
+Both models have the same WER, which means they are equally accurate at predicting words.
+This suggests that the overall word-level accuracy for both Whisper and Wav2Vec2 is similar.

+-Character Error Rate (CER):
+CER compares the ground truth and ASR output at the character level.
+It gives a more detailed analysis than WER by measuring character-level accuracy.
+Whisper CER: 72%
+Wav2Vec2 CER: 86%
+Interpretation: Whisper performs better in terms of character-level accuracy, meaning it transcribes individual characters more accurately than Wav2Vec2.
+A lower CER is preferred since it shows fewer errors at the character level.
 ### Step 6: Visualize the Results
 plt.bar(['Whisper Small', 'Wav2Vec2'], [whisper_wer, wav2vec_wer])
 plt.ylabel('WER')